 Questions:

+Examination: Clinical evaluation, history, physical examination, and review of observations - PR Examination (caution in pancytopaenic patients).
+Presence and nature of bowel sounds.
+Rule out signs and symptoms of bowel obstruction.
 N.B. constipation may be a presenting symptom of MSCC or hypercalcaemia.
-Ascites can often aggravate constipation - if present consider drainage.
+Ascites can often aggravate constipation – if present consider drainage.

-No bowel movement for > 96 hours - consider paralytic ileus or bowel obstruction.
+Life threatening, no bowel movement over 96 hours and/or no bowel movement with symptoms of bowel obstruction - consider paralytic ileus or bowel obstruction

 Mild - no bowel movement for 24 hours over pre-treatment normal.